 Hand sex, or fingering, is a low-risk activity.
-But some STIs (like herpes and gonorrhea) can pass when you touch yourself and then touch a partner partner, or vice versa.
-Fingering, and other types of sex, can also increase your risk for bacterial vaginosis (or BV).
-BV is not technically an STI, but you can lower your risk with safer sex.
+Still, some STIs (like herpes and gonorrhea) can pass when you touch yourself and then touch your partner or vice versa.
+Fingering and other types of sex can also increase your risk for bacterial vaginosis.
+Bacterial vaginosis is not technically an STI, but you can lower your risk with safer sex.

 There are many things you can do to make this type of sex safer.
-You can use latex or nitrile gloves.
+For example, you can use latex or nitrile gloves.
 This is especially a good idea if you have open cuts or sores on your hands.
 Some drugstores also sell finger cots – thin latex sleeves that cover only your fingers, and not the rest of your hand.

 If you and your partner want to have hand sex, it’s a good idea to wash your hands thoroughly before you start.
 You may want to trim and file your fingernails to avoid accidentally scratching your partner.
 It’s also a good idea to wash your hands after touching your partner and before touching yourself.

 STIs from sharing sex toys

-Many STIs can be passed by sharing sex toys, because bodily fluids come in contact with the sex toy.
+Many STIs can be passed by sharing sex toys, because bodily fluids come into contact with the sex toy.
 Another thing to consider is that if you’re using a strap-on there will usually be some skin-to-skin contact.

 There are LGBTQ+ friendly clinics in Montreal where you can get tested.
-For example, Head and Hands in NDG, or the Quartier Latin clinic.
+For example, you can go to Head and Hands in NDG, or the Quartier Latin clinic.
 For more info on getting tested, and on safer sex, see the resources below!